yoctoproject/poky/documentation/ref-manual/qa-checks.rst

 - ``<recipename>: recipe doesn't inherit features_check [unhandled-features-check]``

-    This check ensures that if one of the variables that the :ref:`features_check <ref-classes-features_check>` class supports (e.g. :term:`REQUIRED_DISTRO_FEATURES`) is used, then the recipe inherits ``features_check`` in order for the requirement to actually work.
+    This check ensures that if one of the variables that the :ref:`features_check <ref-classes-features_check>` class supports (e.g.
+    :term:`REQUIRED_DISTRO_FEATURES`) is used, then the recipe
+    inherits :ref:`features_check <ref-classes-features_check>` in order for
+    the requirement to actually work.
 If you are seeing this message, either add ``inherit features_check`` to your recipe or remove the reference to the variable if it is not needed.

 .. _qa-check-missing-update-alternatives: